eliakaris/blog/server/data/posts/upgrading-to-bootstrap.md

 The hardest part seems to be deciding on how to incorporate bootstrap.
 I still dont think I have the best way to do it.

-There appear to be two ways to do this: 1) Using the bootstrap nmp package.
+There appear to be two ways to do this: 1) Using the bootstrap npm package.
 2) Use bower which is a web dependency framework.

 I've decided to just go with the npm solution for now.